greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/starburst04.jpg)

 This sprectrum needs to be filtered further in order to look like a starburst.
 This is where the Fraunhofer approximation comes in.
 The idea is to basically reconstruct the diffraction of white light by summing up the diffraction of multiple wavelengths.
 The key observation is that the same fourrier signal can be used for all wavelengths.
-The only thing needed is to scale the sampling coordinates of the fourier power spectrum : (x0 , y0 ) = (u, v) · λ · z0.
+The only thing needed is to scale the sampling coordinates of the fourier power spectrum : (x0,y0) = (u,v)·λ·z0.

 ![](https://github.com/greje656/Questions/blob/master/images/starburst01.jpg)